h4xryu/ECG-Potassium-Estimation/README.md

 - Complete the `train.py` pipeline by integrating training and validation.
 - Add data augmentation techniques to improve generalization.
 - Conduct hyperparameter tuning and performance evaluations.

 ---

+## Acknowledgments

+This project draws inspiration from the methodologies and concepts outlined in the **ECG12Net** research paper.
+The original work is credited to the authors of that paper.
+This project is not affiliated with or directly derived from the original study but builds upon its concepts for educational and research purposes.

+---